WHAT’S WRONG WITH THE GP’S? THE 2010 STORY THAT GIUSEPPE LUONGO DOESN’T WANT YOU TO READ

 In compiling this article, MXA has spoken with team owners, team managers, current and former GP riders, industry personnel, Luongo employees, race promoters and motojournalists.
 It was weird for an American magazine to find people who were literally afraid to speak.
 That certainly isn’t a problem in the USA.
 The European riders, managers and industry people did feel strongly enough about the subject to speak honestly, but only under the condition of complete anonymity.
 We thank them for their involvement, and we will protect their identities.

-BEFORE WE GET STARTED, WE NEED TO DISCUSS A LITTLE HISTORY
+BEFORE WE GET STARTED, WE A LITTLE HISTORY

 HOW DID THE GP’S WORK IN THE PAST?